izb/grunt-consolidate-css/README.md

 - `yuijarpath` YUICompressor 2.4.7 comes build-in, but pass the path to a jar of your own here to override it.
 - `cssdir` The subdirectory that sits alongside the processed HTML that will hold the CSS.
 By default this will either be `css` or `css.min`.
 - `pathPrefix` This is a prefix added to all CSS link URLs, e.g. a domain name.
 Sometimes it's useful to use absolute URLs on your test environment.
+- `intermediates` By default, the plugin cleans up after itself, deleting all intermediate stages of CSS that are not the final result.
+Set this to false to keep the unminified and unconsolidated forms of your CSS.

 ## Release History
-0.2.1 - First version with SCSS/SASS support
+- 0.2.1 - First version with SCSS/SASS support
-0.1.2 - First working version.
+- 0.1.2 - First working version.